 Jack Daniel’s tastes good enough to be enjoyed on its own or in a cocktail -Jack and Coke, anyone?
 Today, there are lots of varieties of Jack Daniels, and each has its unique taste.

-- What Does Jack Daniels Taste Like?
+- Does Jack Daniels taste like bananas?

 The Lincoln County Process